 For additional information and contest rules, visit www.kerenorcontest.org.

 P’Chotchka returned by popular demand on Monday, June 3 at Pinstripes in Edina.
 The event featured eight outstanding artists Rimon has funded, commissioned, or presented.
 This year’s line-up included actor/playwright Sun-Mee Chomet, nonfiction writer Neal Karlen, Illusion Theater’s Executive Producer Michael Robins, novelist Judith Katz, filmmaker Laura Silver, storyteller Carla Vogel, visual artist Shana Kaplow, and dancer/choreographer Stuart Pimsler.

-Rimon Selects Recipients of Spring 2013 Project Support Grants
+Rimon Selects Recipients of Autumn 2013 Project Support Grants

 Ettyplay inc received funding to support a five-week residency of Susan Stein, who will perform her one-woman play based on the writings of Dutch diarist and Holocaust victim Etty Hillesum throughout Minnesota in venues ranging from universities to prisons.